oasis-tcs/codelist-genericode/README.md

 If maintainers wish to make changes they return to step 1 (not step 2) and repeat the process.
 1. When the editor has accommodated all of the feedback from committee members regarding the review and wishes to archive a snapshot for posterity, they merge their local “review” branch into their local “main” branch.
 1. The editor pushes their local “main” branch to GitHub.
 This push automatically triggers the GitHub Action running the complete publishing process that returns the work product ready for the editor to download from GitHub.
-The artifacts ZIP is unpacked revealing the inner ZIP that is uploaded to the OASIS Kavi server for posterity and to fulfill the obligation to the public that intermediate work products be easily available.
+The artifacts ZIP is manually unpacked revealing the inner ZIP that is then uploaded to the OASIS Kavi server for posterity and to fulfill the obligation to the public that intermediate work products be easily available.
 Following the OASIS TC Process the committee can qualify a snapshot on the OASIS Kavi server to be uploaded by OASIS TC Administration to the OASIS Docs server.
 When doing so the embedded archive-only directory is not included on the OASIS Docs server, but remains available on the OASIS Kavi server.

 ## Repository contents

 Directories:
-- `.github/workflows` - the automated publishing and packaging process triggers performed for every check-in
+- `.github/workflows` - the automated publishing and packaging process triggers performed for every push
 - `cs01` - the results of publication of the Committee Specification 01 dated 28 December 2007
 - `doc` - documentation inputs
   - `doc/genericode.xml` - the specification file being edited